Carol Vukelich, Ph.D., Southern Illinois University

 Deputy Dean, College of Education and Human Development

-Dr. Vukelich, in addition to serving as the Director of the Delaware Center for Teacher Education, is the Hammonds Professor in Teacher Education, a Professor in the School of Education, Co-director of the Delaware Writing Project, and Co-director of the Unlocking Doors to Enhanced Language and Literacy, a federally-funded Early Reading First Project.
+Dr. Vukelich, in addition to serving as the Director of the Delaware Center for Teacher Education and the Professional Development Center for Educators, is the Hammonds Professor in Teacher Education, a Professor in the School of Education, and Deputy Dean of the College of Education and Human Development.
 Building young children’s early literacy skills is her current research interest.
 Her recent publications include four books and numerous articles and book chapters on early literacy.

 Bonnie Albertson, Ph.D., University of Delaware